zandi2247/Diabetes-Database-Model/README.md

 # Diabetes-Database-Model
-This project displays a database built for diabetes dataset from its logical model to it's visualization and will also include SQL queries used for data exploration.
+This project displays a database built from its logical model to it's visualization and will also include SQL queries used for data exploration.